openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 ### xDripAPS for offline BGs and looping for Android users

-**Note as of 1/26/17:** The below documentation is WIP and needs additional testing.

-Do you use OpenAPS and the xDrip/xDrip+ Android App?
-Until now this required an internet connection to upload your xDrip/xDrip+ Android App CGM data to an online Nightscout instance (the OpenAPS community recommends utilizing Heroku).
-Then your data was downloaded to your OpenAPS rig for use in your online loop.
-The xDripAPS code resides on your OpenAPS rig and allows the direct transfer of xDrip/xDrip+ Android App CGM data to your OpenAPS rig without an internet connection. xDripAPS creates an offline OpenAPS rig which utilizes a "local" or "personal" network (WiFi hotspot or Bluetooth PAN tethering) for direct communication between the xDrip/xDrip+ Android device and the OpenAPS rig.
-Data which is 'missing' from Nightscout will be uploaded when the OpenAPS rig regains internet connectivity.
+Do you use OpenAPS and the xDrip+ Android app?
+By deafult, the xDrip+ Android app uploads CGM data to an online Nightscout instance, OpenAPS then downloads this data for use in your online loop.

+The xDripAPS code resides on your OpenAPS rig and allows the direct transfer of xDrip+ Android app CGM data to your OpenAPS rig via a "local" network (WiFi hotspot or Bluetooth PAN tethering) without an internet connection.
+This will make CGM data available to the OpenAPS rig without internet access.
-The OpenAPS community recommends an Explorer Board / Intel Edison rig, but xDripAPS also works with a Raspberry Pi rig.

-Configuring an offline OpenAPS rig is quite easy because the OpenAPS setup script (oref0-setup.sh v0.4.0 and later) supports an automated installation of xDripAPS and dependencies.
-When running the OpenAPS setup script you simply specify "xdrip" (without the quotes) when promped to specify a CGM type (e.g. MDT, G4).
-Alternatively, manual installation instructions can be found at the bottom of this page.

 #### Overview of xDripAPS
-With xDripAPS, the flow of data is as follows -
+With xDripAPS, data flow is as follows:

-(1) CGM transmitter --> (2) xDrip/xDrip+ Android app --> (3) OpenAPS rig (e.g. Edison) --> (4) Nightscout
+(1) CGM transmitter --> (2) xDrip+ Android app --> (3) OpenAPS rig (e.g. Edison)

-1. Usually a Dexcom G5, or G4 plus xDrip wireless bridge.
+1. Usually a Dexcom G5 or G4 plus xDrip wireless bridge.
+Other sources might work as well, but have not been tested.
-2. Either xDrip or xDrip+ can be used.
+2. xDrip+ Android app (https://github.com/NightscoutFoundation/xDrip).
 In the app, the REST API Upload feature is normally used to upload CGM data to Nightscout.
-Instead, we use this feature to upload to xDripAPS on your OpenAPS rig (further details below).
+We use this feature to upload CGM data to xDripAPS on your OpenAPS rig (further details below).
 3. Your OpenAPS rig - usually a Raspberry Pi or an Intel Edison.

-4. The xDrip or xDrip+ app is now uploading your data to xDripAPS on your OpenAPS rig rather than to Nightscout.
-OpenAPS will now upload your CGM data to Nightscout as well as treatments, pump status, etc. So your Nightscout site will still be updated.
-Note that it will take a couple of minutes longer for CGM data to reach Nightscout, compared with when uploading directly from xDrip or xDrip+
+OpenAPS/xDripAPS will NOT upload CGM data to Nightscout.
+It is possible to enter two upload destinations in the XDrip+ Android app separated by a space character - the rig for offline looping and Nightscout for upload when internet access is available.
+If no CGM data is available to xDripAPS for any reason, OpenAPS will fall back to downloading CGM data online from Nightscout if an internet connection is available.

 #### Setup Steps (using oref0-setup.sh script)